jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - 2.4.5 Data retention
   - Retention requirements apply to data or records, media holding sensitive data, systems that process sensitive data, and personnel who have access to sensitive data
-    - **record retention**: retaining and maintaining info as long as it is needed, and destroying it when its no longer needed
+    - **record retention**: retaining and maintaining info as long as it is needed, and destroying it when it's no longer needed
       - note: a current trend in many orgs is to reduce legal liabilities by implementing short retention policies with email
   - Three fundamental retention policy questions:
     - **how to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account